heremaps/gluecodium/docs/franca.md

 Franca struct.
 Default value is `false`, i.e. no equality helpers are generated.
 This affects C++, Java and Swift generated code.

+**Note:** Structs marked as "Equatable" cannot have instance references as fields.
+Other struct types can be used as field types only if those other struct types are also marked as "Equatable".

 FIDL:

     package example